Ingredients

 Receiving Orders

-Inventory Reports
+Inventory Report

-Review stock levels, movements, costs, and usage.
+Review stock levels, movements, costs, and usage across ingredients.